 Why choose Georgia Bone & Joint?

 Our knee surgeons at Georgia Bone & Joint have completed additional training, specifically in the knee.
-With this training, Dr. George Ballantyne, Dr. Michael Gruber, Dr. Michael Cushing, Dr. Jayson McMath, Dr. Jack Powell, and Dr. David Heinsch have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.
+With this advanced training, Dr. George Ballantyne, Dr. Michael Gruber, DR. Michael Cushing, Dr. Jayson McMath, Dr. Clark Walker, Dr. David Heinsch, Dr. Shivam Desai have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.